shorepine/alles/main/amy/README.md

-# AMY - additive music synthesizer library
+# libAMY - additive music synthesizer library

 `AMY` is a C library for additive sound synthesis.
 It is the synthesis engine behind [`alles`](https://github.com/bwhitman/alles).
 It was designed work on small, memory constrained MCUs like the ESP series, but can be ported to most any system with a FPU.
+We ship it with a Python wrapper so you can make nice sounds in Python, too.

 `AMY`'s features include:
  * Support for an arbitrary number of oscillators, each with: